aledelmastro/tesi/OpenTripPlanner/docs/sandbox/LegacyGraphQLApi.md

 "translations": A GTFS version and a Transmodel version, we will try to keep the semantics the same.

 ### Configuration
-To enable this you need to add the feature `SandboxAPILegacyGraphQLApi`.
+To enable this you need to add the featureDescription `SandboxAPILegacyGraphQLApi`.

 ```
 // otp-config.json